KAZAKHSTAN: One city, two raids, three fines

-Similarly, Balgabek Myrzayev, acting head of the Social Harmony Committee (which restricts freedom of religion and belief) in the capital Astana, told Forum 18 on 4 March that he was not informed about the raids on the Baptists and fines in Taraz.
+Similarly, Balgabek Myrzayev, acting head of the Social Harmony Committee (which restricts freedom of religion and belief) (http://www.forum18.org/archive.php?article_id=2409) in the capital Astana, claimed to Forum 18 on 4 March that he was not informed about the raids on the Baptists and fines in Taraz.

 Despite claiming that "our laws don't ban praying", Myrzayev defended punishing people who meet for worship without state permission.
 "Our laws don't allow unregistered religious organisations and I don't have the right to change the law," he told Forum 18.
 "If a law has been adopted and comes into force, everyone must abide by it."

-Following a 21 February government shake-up, President Nursultan Nazarbayev on 25 February handed religious affairs to yet another ministry, this time the newly-created Information and Social Development Ministry.
+Following a 21 February government shake-up, President Nursultan Nazarbayev on 25 February handed restricting freedom of religion and belief to yet another ministry, this time the newly-created Information and Social Development Ministry.
 He named Dauren Abayev as the new minister.
-Myrzayev had been named acting head of the Ministry's Social Harmony Committee (which controls religious activity) on 21 February.
+Myrzayev had been named acting head of the Ministry's Social Harmony Committee (which restricts the exercise of freedom of religion and belief) on 21 February.

-A court in the commercial capital Almaty fined another Council of Churches Baptist two months' average wages on 28 February for unapproved worship.
+A court in the commercial capital Almaty fined another Council of Churches Baptist two months' average wages on 28 February for meeting for worship without state permission.
 Police raided his congregation in late 2018 during a midweek worship service and conducted an "expert analysis" of seized religious literature.
 The Baptist intends to appeal against the fine when the court decision is issued in writing (see below).